 Unruly Heroes Review

 It looks and plays like the Rayman platform games, and the team overlaps with that development.
-Here though, the characters have more varied abilities and can be switch between on the fly for tactical and strategic reasons.
+Here though, the characters have more varied abilities and can be switched between on the fly for tactical and strategic reasons.
 If you don't fancy switching, you can play with up to four players, each commanding one character.

 The game's story and aesthetic is inspired by the famous Chinese novel Journey to the West.
 Unruly Heroes tells a similar adventure of four totally opposed, implausible heroes who must collect all the scroll fragments and travel to fantastical worlds to restore balance.